 Number 12 is a 3 bedroom holiday home fully furnished to the highest standards using contemporary furnishings and finishes.
 An open glass entrance hall extends to the first floor, this feature providing excellent natural light to the first floor and entrance hall.

 The open plan ground floor living area with access to kitchen/dining room gives this house a spacious and bright ambience.
-The ground floor is complete with a bedroom and bathroom.
-A timber staircase leads to the first floor, which comprises two bedrooms.
+The ground floor is complete with a single bedroom and bathroom.
+A timber staircase leads to the first floor, which comprises two bedrooms, one twin with two single beds and a master double.
 The master bedroom boasts an en-suite and walk in wardrobe.
 The sunny open plan gallery, which overlooks the main entrance hall is an added feature to this property.

 Cots/Highchairs are charged at €25.00 per week and €15 for a weekend subject to availability.

 Grange Cove is ideal for families.
 Each house has: